Josh Stones

-Josh David Stones (born 12 November 2003) is an English professional footballer who plays as a striker for York City.
+Josh David Stones (born 12 November 2003) is an English professional footballer who plays as a striker for club York City.

 Stones began his career with Guiseley, before moving to Wigan Athletic.
-He had loan spells at Ross County and Oldham Athletic before transferring to York City.
+He had loan spells at Ross County and Oldham Athletic before transferring to York City in January 2025.

 Career

-Stones began his career with Guiseley, being selected for England Schools, before moving to Wigan Athletic in summer 2022.
+Stones was born in Leeds, West Yorkshire, and began his career with Guiseley.
+He was selected for England Schools while with Guiseley, before signing for Wigan Athletic in summer 2022.
 He moved on loan to Ross County in January 2023.

-He signed a new three-year contract with Wigan in July 2023.
+Stones signed a new three-year contract with Wigan in July 2023.

 Stones scored his first Wigan Athletic goal on 19 September 2023, in a 7–1 home victory against Leicester City Academy in the EFL Trophy.

-He moved on loan to Oldham Athletic in December 2023.
+Stones moved on loan to Oldham Athletic in December 2023.
 The loan ended in January 2024 after Stones suffered an injury.
 On 5 November 2024, he returned to the club on loan until 2 January 2025.

 After his loan ended in January 2025, he transferred to York City for an undisclosed fee.
+On 25 April 2026, he netted a dramatic goal in the 13th minute of stoppage time to earn a 1–1 away draw against Rochdale, a result that confirmed his club's promotion to EFL League Two.